 [Blue Lagoon photo by iceland.is.]

 Rugged fjords, majestic glaciers and bubbling hot springs are few among the many natural features that give Iceland its easy beauty.
 Situated atop the world’s widest expanse of active volcanoes just at the tip of the Arctic Circle, the country has landscapes with unrivalled allure.
-There are many things to see, places to visit and engaging activities to partake in with the outright favorites being Gullfoss, Blue Lagoon, Jökulsárlón Glacier Lagoon and Dynjandi among other attractions.
-And, while at it, you can hike under the Midnight Sun.
+There are many things to see so it is no surprise that Iceland is one of the top 20 vacation spots.
+Places to visit and engaging activities to partake in with the outright favourites being Gullfoss, Blue Lagoon, Jökulsárlón Glacier Lagoon and Dynjandi among other attractions.
+And, while you’re at it, you can hike under the Midnight Sun.
 Each of these attractions is uniquely beautiful.
 These however, stand out:

 Skálanes Nature Reserve at the tip of Seydisfjordur in Iceland’s East Fjords region is the perfect location for contemplation, relaxation, a bit of learning and a suitable place to adopt a completely new pace of life.
 Aside from the caringly renovated farmhouse, Skálanes has secluded sandy beaches, vibrant meadows, cascading waterfalls, alluring snowcapped mountains and vast sea cliff nearby.
 The location is ideal for anyone looking to create indelible memories of this Nordic nation.